Ensuring the best outcome for your children

 Serving the entire Twin Cities Metro in all areas of Family Law

 Child Custody, Parenting Time & Visitation are typically the most complex and emotionally charged issues that need to be worked out in a family law matter.
 Minnesota law states that custody issues to be resolved in a manner that represents the best interests of the child.
-Amundson Law Office handles custody cases under all circumstances, whether you are working through a divorce, are pursuing a modification to a previous custody agreement, or have children but were never maried, we can help.
+I handle custody cases under all circumstances, whether you are working through a divorce, are pursuing a modification to a previous custody agreement, or have children but were never maried, I can help.

 The Best Interest of the Child Statute

-The "Best Interest of the Child" standard is taken from section 518.17 of the 2010 Minnesota Statutes.
+The "Best Interest of the Child" standard is taken from section 518.17 of the 2015 Minnesota Statutes.
 The Statute can be seen in it's entirety by clicking here.
-The first three factors that are taken into consideration:

 It is not uncommon for parents to disagree on child custody or visitation.
 However, while disagreement is common, it's important for both parties to understand that getting into emotionally charged arguments about what is best for the kids is typically destructive and does not move the situation towards the best resolution.